mebusy/notes/dev_notes/AI_CS188_MDP.md

 ## Utilities of Sequences

-In a MDP the rewards come to you step-by-step , we need to figure out what our unility function acutally is.
+In a MDP the rewards come to you step-by-step , we need to figure out what our utility function acutally is.
 In the simplest case you just add up the rewards but it can be little more subtle than that.

 For example shown here